apache/airflow/UPDATING.md

 ### Fernet is enabled by default

+The fernet mechanism is enabled by default to increase the security of the default installation.
+In order to restore the previous behavior, the user must consciously set an empty key in the ``fernet_key`` option of section ``[core]`` in the ``airflow.cfg`` file.

+At the same time, this means that the `airflow[crypto]` extra-packages are always installed.
-Airflow require that your operating system has ``libffi-dev`` installed.
+However, this requires that your operating system has ``libffi-dev`` installed.

 ### Changes to Google PubSub Operators, Hook and Sensor
 In the `PubSubPublishOperator` and `PubSubHook.publsh` method the data field in a message should be bytestring (utf-8 encoded) rather than base64 encoded string.